Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Experiment Details

 In practical NFV environments, the characteristics of VN requests, such as the number of virtual nodes (VN size) or their resource requirements, can change over time due to evolving service demands.
 To simulate such dynamic conditions and evaluate algorithmic adaptability, we subject pre-trained policies to a sequence of VN requests where the underlying distribution of these requests' characteristics changes.
 Figure~\ref{fig:exp-generalization-fluctuating-demand} illustrates the performance trends during a simulation run with these changing demands.
 The simulation comprises 1000 VN requests, divided into four distinct sub-groups (250 requests each).
 Compared to the default simulation settings, we modified one parameter related to the distribution of VN resource demand or VN node size for each subgroup: For the first group, the VN node and link resource distributions were changed to [0, 30] and [0, 75], respectively.
 For the second group, the VN node and link resource distributions were adjusted to [0, 40] and [0, 100], respectively.
 For the third group, the VN node size distribution was changed to [2, 15].
 For the fourth group, the VN node size distribution was altered to [2, 20].

 As illustrated in Figure~\ref{fig:exp-generalization-fluctuating-demand} (a), (d), and (g) for RAC, most algorithms exhibit an initial sharp decrease, particularly as the simulation transitions through phases with increasing VN resource demands.
 This phase quickly consumes available physical resources, leading to lower acceptance rates.
 As the simulation progresses into phases where VN sizes increase, the RAC for many algorithms continues to decline or stabilizes at a lower level.
 This is because larger and more complex VNs are inherently more challenging to embed.
-Notably, \numcirc{7} \textit{advanced RL methods like PPO-DualGAT and PPO-DualGCN tend to maintain a higher RAC compared to simpler MLP-based policies or traditional heuristics throughout these fluctuations, indicating better adaptation}.

-The LRC metric, shown in Figure~\ref{fig:exp-generalization-fluctuating-demand} (b), (e), and (h), also reflects the algorithms' adaptability.
-Many algorithms show a dip in LRC when the demand characteristics change, but some, like PPO-DualGAT and PPO-DualGCN, manage to sustain a relatively higher LRC.
-For WX100 ($\eta=0.04$) under changeable demands, PPO-DualGAT records an LRC of 0.703 and PPO-DualGCN an LRC of 0.700, whereas PPO-MLP has an LRC of 0.643.
+The results on R2C shown in Figure~\ref{fig:exp-generalization-fluctuating-demand} (b), (e), and (h) show a dip when the demand characteristics change, but PPO-DualGCN keeps a relatively higher LRC.
+For WX100 ($\eta=0.04$) under changeable demands, PPO-DualGAT records an LRC of 0.703, whereas PPO-MLP has an LRC of 0.643.
 This suggests they are better at finding resource-efficient embeddings even when faced with unfamiliar or more challenging VN request types.

-The Total Revenue (i.e., cumulative LAR), depicted in Figure~\ref{fig:exp-generalization-fluctuating-demand} (c), (f), and (i), shows a clear differentiation in the algorithms' ability to accumulate revenue under these dynamic conditions.
+The total revenue (i.e., cumulative LAR), depicted in Figure~\ref{fig:exp-generalization-fluctuating-demand} (c), (f), and (i), shows a clear differentiation in the algorithms' ability to accumulate revenue under these dynamic conditions.
 Algorithms that adapt well and maintain higher RAC and LRC will naturally accrue more total revenue.
-PPO-DualGAT and PPO-DualGCN consistently demonstrate a steeper accumulation of total revenue.
-For WX100 ($\eta=0.04$) under changeable demands, PPO-DualGAT achieves a long-term average time revenue of 5080.33, compared to 4510.80 for PPO-MLP.
-This underscores their robustness and effectiveness in dynamic environments.
+Notably, advanced RL methods like PPO-DualGAT and PPO-DualGCN tend to maintain a higher performance compared to others throughout these fluctuations, indicating better adaptation.
+From the perspective of stage evolution, in stages 1 and 2 with increased resource demands, \numcirc{12} \textit{the superior performance of dual-GNN models here suggests that their learned policies latently identify action space with sufficient and rich resources within the PN to leave sufficient resources for future}.
+Regarding stages 3 and 4 related to increased topological complexity, this mainly estimates the ability to solve a more complex graph mapping problem.
+The great performance of GNN-based methods further demonstrates the importance of the representation power of neural network architectures.